wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/finish.md

 ---

 This section ensures that your load order is correct for the guide by overwriting MO2's `loadorder.txt` file.
-If you're a bit confused about how this is supposed to work, there is a brief explanation in the FAQ.
+It's fine if you skipped any number of mods in the guide; this process will still work.

 Click the ![MO2 folder button](../static/img/mo2%20folders.webp) button at the top of MO2 and select **Open Profile Folder**.
 Double-click `loadorder.txt` to open it in your text editor of choice and